xufangchn/GLF-CR/README.md

-The repository is for the paper "Cloud Removal Transformer with SAR Images".
+The repository is for the paper "Exploring the Potential of SAR Data for Cloud Removal in Optical Satellite Imagery".

 The codes and models will be released soon.